 As you can see, only compatible hosts are shown and can be used for this resource set (hosts in another pool aren't shown).
 This way, you can be sure to have resources free for tasks other than self-service.

 Don't forget to add an ISO SR to allow your users to install VMs with CD if necessary

 Then, you can define quotas on this set:

 - max RAM

 - max disk usage

 Note: Snapshotting a VM within a self-service will use the quota from the resource set.
 The same rule applies for backups and replication.

 When you click on create, you can see the resource set and remove or edit it:

-As soon a user is inside a resource set, it displays a new button in its main view: "new".
+As soon as a user is granted a resource set, it displays a new button in their main view: "new".

-Now, the user can create a VM with only the resources given in the set:
+Now, the user can create a VM with only the resources granted in the set: